Beach and Water Safety

 - Capable of reading the changing ocean and weather conditions.

-- Able to identify hazards, assess risk, anticipate danger and act effectively to prevent and manage incidents including rescues and other emergency events.
+- Able to identify hazards, assess risk, anticipate danger and act effectively to prevent and manage incidents including rescues and other medical emergencies.

 - Act efficiently in critical incident situations that demand the use of acquired knowledge, skill and determination necessary to preserve or save human life.

-- Knowledgable in regulations pertaining to the beach, capable of resolving conflict and managing all activity at beaches including educating beach users to adopt a risk management approach
+- Knowledgeable in regulations pertaining to the beach, capable of resolving conflict and managing all activity at beaches including educating beach users to adopt a risk management approach

 Contact APOLA for a full information kit.

 APOLA, through the APOLA Board of Education, Training, Examination and Awards, provides a comprehensive awards system for professional lifeguards and community groups as well as a number of specific education and training initiatives in concert with other professional bodies The community awards strand includes water safety education and training for pre school, school, adult, senior adult, workplace, aquatic sports coaches, teachers and high needs groups.